timm/ezr/docs/about.md

 When generality fails, you need to build local models.
 Local data can be scarce.
 Hence it is important to do as much as you can with whatever is available.
-Hemce, local learning first focuses  on easily accessible features (independent variables) in order to quickly identify and select the most informative samples for labeling.
+Hence, local learning first focuses  on easily accessible features (independent variables) in order to quickly identify and select the most informative samples for labeling.
 This reduces the overall cost and time required to train the model